oscarnarula/NewGradJobTracker/README.md

 ## How it actually works

-Most companies don't build their own career site from scratch — they run on top of a handful of platforms (Workday, Greenhouse, Lever, iCIMS, Ashby, Workable).
-A few of those platforms expose their job listings as clean, public data if you know where to look, which means I don't have to scrape or parse a rendered webpage at all — I can just ask for the data directly.
+Most companies don't build their own career site from scratch, they run on top of a handful of platforms (Workday, Greenhouse, Lever, iCIMS, Ashby, Workable).
+A few of those platforms expose their job listings as clean, public data if you know where to look, which means I don't have to scrape or parse a rendered webpage at all, I can just ask for the data directly.

 Right now this covers 35 companies:
 - **Workday** (25 companies) — the biggest platform by far among the